apache/flink-web/_posts/2020-01-15-demo-fraud-detection.md

 }
 ```

-At this point, it is important to understand that **`groupingKeyNames`** determine the actual physical grouping of events - all Transactions with the same values of specified parameters (e.g. _beneficiary #25 -> payee #12_) have to be aggregated in the same physical instance of the evaluating operator.
+At this point, it is important to understand that **`groupingKeyNames`** determine the actual physical grouping of events - all Transactions with the same values of specified parameters (e.g. _payer #25 -> beneficiary #12_) have to be aggregated in the same physical instance of the evaluating operator.
 Naturally, the process of distributing data in such a way in Flink's API is realised by a `keyBy()` function.

 Most examples in Flink's `keyBy()`[documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/api_concepts.html#define-keys-using-field-expressions) use a hard-coded `KeySelector`, which extracts specific fixed events' fields.
 However, to support the desired flexibility, we have to extract them in a more dynamic fashion based on the specifications of the rules.
 For this, we will have to use one additional operator that prepares every event for dispatching to a correct aggregating instance.